waocats/crabgo/src/doc/src/reference/environment-variables.md

                be useful to pass a `-j` parameter to a system like `make`.
 Note that care should be taken when interpreting this environment variable.
-For historical purposes this is still provided but recent versions of Cargo, for example, do not need to run `make -j`, and instead can set the `MAKEFLAGS` env var to the content of `CARGO_MAKEFLAGS` to activate the use of Cargo's GNU Make compatible [jobserver] for sub-make invocations.
+For historical purposes this is still provided but recent versions of Crabgo, for example, do not need to run `make -j`, and instead can set the `MAKEFLAGS` env var to the content of `CRABGO_MAKEFLAGS` to activate the use of Crabgo's GNU Make compatible [jobserver] for sub-make invocations.
 * `OPT_LEVEL`, `DEBUG` --- values of the corresponding variables for the profile currently being built.